Spirituality

 I am passionate about the mutual interaction of spirituality and practical action, and have a separate page on sacred activism.

-Anyway, that’s plenty for an introduction – my journey continues, particularly as I continue to learn and teach yoga, and reflect on my recent experiences of deeper studies of Hinduism, Buddhism and Sanskrit at Oxford with an MPhil in Classical Indian Religion and continue my journey in my DPhil studies on yogic metaethics – looking at the ethical philosophies of the various streams of Hindu and Buddhist thought which contributed to the evolution of yoga.
+Anyway, that’s plenty for an introduction – my journey continues, particularly as I continue to learn and teach yoga, and reflect on my recent experiences of deeper studies of Hinduism, Buddhism and Sanskrit at Oxford with an MPhil in Classical Indian Religion and continue my journey in my DPhil studies on yogic metaethics at Oxford – looking at the implicit metaethical philosophies of the various streams of Hindu and Buddhist thought which contributed to the evolution of yoga.

 I am ever more conscious of my own frailties and inadequacies on the one hand, and of God’s love and irrepressible grace on the other.
 The books, papers, quotes and links below are ones I have found helpful for various reasons along the way.
 Please don’t assume that I necessarily agree with everything in them!
 Enjoy.